 We all struggle and Mother’s Day can be a day that causes us pain instead of happiness.
 And that is ok.
 If anyone tries to put you down or set, you straight for it ignore them.

-Let's say your kids brought you a card they made at school.
-Your spouse did not make sure as a family they honored you on Mothers Day which is wrong.
+Let’s say your kids brought you a card they made at school.
+Your spouse did not make sure as a family they honored you on Mother’s Day that is wrong.
 As a couple who shares children that is disrespectful.

 The single mom that got nothing?
 Single parenting is lonely.
 Personal experience taught me that.

 If your husband works two jobs and cannot afford anything.
 This can be very hard.
 Go easy on your spouse because he is struggling too.

 So what do you do if you suspect you may get nothing, do your own planning.
 You heard me right, treat yourself take your kids out to brunch, get a pedicure, or buy yourself a treat.
 Hack I would even drive to Target give each kid two bucks and tell them pick out a card.

 If you cannot afford to go out to breakfast talk to your kids.
 Explain what Mother’s Day is.
 Help them make you a card, lay on the couch all day and watch tv with your kids, or go for a walk.
 Do what you want.

 Being a parent is hard.
 To complicate things once a year Mother’s Day rolls around.
 It is likely reality will not meet your expectations.
 Honestly, Mother’s Day makes little sense for families with small children.
 Young children cannot understand and are not old enough to plan.
 This means someone has to remember mom.
 In, a lot of families the person who plans is you guessed it Mom!